learn-co-curriculum/curriculum-guide-for-contractors/style-guidelines.md

 ###### `######` unused grey example header.

-**Note:** *It appears that the Learn.co markdown style currently displays all headers on the same "level".*

 Section headers are valuable for linking to specific spot in a readme or lesson.
 The URL can be grabbed by clicking on the `∞` ("link") button that shows itself to the left of a section header.
 This link can be passed to a student when answering a question.